-This delicate, yet scrumptious mayo mustard spread makes an ordinary burger taste extraordinary.This may not be headline news, but I love watching cooking shows!
+This delicate, yet scrumptious mayo mustard sauce makes an ordinary burger taste extraordinary.This may not be headline news, but I love watching cooking shows!

 I absolutely adore Ina Garten.
 Seriously, she can do no wrong.